 Our Bra Builder Combo Kits take the guesswork out of bra building by putting together everything you'll need to make a beautiful bra using your own pattern.
 If you need a pattern, we have a great selection on our Patterns Page, both paper and downloadable.

 This Bra Builder Combo is named for a deliciously sweet and very particular dessert wine, Ice Wine.
 The subtle hints of green and the palest of yellows in this beautiful white lace bring to mind frozen vineyards with their frosty globes hanging from crystal coated grapevines, awaiting a very special winter harvest.
 Winemakers have to wait until the temperature stays below 15 degrees Farenheit for at least 24 hours to harvest the solid, frost coated marbles that are then crushed to make this wonderfully sweet wine.
 This lace will bring an elegant and organic feel to the essential white on white bra.
-We love the beautiful long line bra that Liz of Liz Sews put together for us with this lace using the Annie and Myra's Grace Bra pattern with long line alterations Because all of the fabrics and findings that come with this kit are in Frost and require no dyeing, we are able to bring you this Bra Builder Combo at a very friendly price.
+We love the beautiful long line bra that Liz of Liz Sews put together for us with this lace using the Annie and Myra's Grace Bra pattern with long line alterations.
+We also love the Vivien bra that Jennie from Annie and Myras put together, using the beautiful lace as a little cap sleeve.
+Jennie is going to be doing a video on how to make this darling strap treatment soon.
+Because all of the fabrics and findings that come with this kit are in Frost and require no dyeing, we are able to bring you this Bra Builder Combo at a very friendly price.